jahjam/gig-organiser/README.md

 [x] - Required feilds to prevent bugs\
 [x] - Prevent double months generation\
 [x] - Create edit functionality\
-[ ] - Create delete functionality\
+[x] - Create delete functionality\
+[x] - Add ability to delete months\
-[ ] - Generate edit and delete options for each gig\
+[x] - Generate delete options for each gig\
+[x] - Generate view options for each gig\
-[x] - Sort every view rendering to ensure gigs display from most recent to least
+[x] - Sort every view rendering to ensure gigs display from most recent to least\
+[ ] - Restrict dates on edit view like on add gig view\
+[ ] - Cancel add gig view if user aborts adding a gig after rendering form\
+[ ] - Impliment the info input as markdown to allow better formatting in the result view

 [ ] - FEATURE COMPLETE!

+Additional fun addons for future

+[ ] - Add hover function that shows gig information in hover popup window UI\

 Local storage:

-[ ] - Impliment local storage
+[x] - Impliment local storage

-[ ] - FEATURE COMPLETE!
+[x] - FEATURE COMPLETE!

-Tour View:
+Tour View (ABILITY TO ADD CUSTOM TOURS - POSSIBLE FUTURE UPDATE):

+[ ] - Impliment ability to add full tours that work like months except all gigs are added at once and tours names are custom

 [ ] - FEATURE COMPLETE!